Pre-emergent and Post-emergent Lawn Herbicides

-If perennial grass weeds are a component of the weed mix that you want to control in landscape beds and other non-turf areas, Fusilade II and Reward can be tank-mixed together at 0.75 oz. per gal. of each herbicide plus a non-ionic surfactant.
+If perennial grass weeds are a component of the weed population that you want to control in landscape beds and other non-turf areas, Fusilade II and Reward can be tank-mixed together at 0.75 oz per gal. of each herbicide plus a non-ionic surfactant.
 This mixture will enhance control of perennial grass weeds such as bermudagrass, bentgrass, quackgrass, etc.

 Selecting a herbicide